ekley/maps-display/README.md

  tippecanoe --no-tile-compression --include=name -l local_authorities_layer -o /data/local_authorities.mbtiles /data/local_authority_district.geojson
 ```

-4. Now the app's ready to use (when you run the app lookup.json file will automatically be generated for you if the file does not exist)
+4. This will build 'local_authorities.mbtiles' file, now the app's ready to use (when you run the app 'lookup.json' file will automatically be generated for you if the file does not exist)